KomodoPlatform/developer-docs/docs/notary/generate-privkeys-third-party-coins-from-passphrase.md

 - Edit `genkomodo.php` and fill your passphrase instead of `$passphrase = "myverysecretandstrongpassphrase_noneabletobrute"`.
 Change only the content inside `""` i.e., change `myverysecretandstrongpassphrase_noneabletobrute` with your passphrase

-- Run in terminal `php genkomodo.php`
+- Execute the command: `php genkomodo.php`

 - Copy and use your required WIF and delete your passphrase from `genkomodo.php` for security purposes.